MenschMachine/pdfdancer-client-typescript/fixtures/README.md

 - `logo-80.png` - Small PNG image for image tests
 - `DancingScript-Regular.ttf` - TTF font file for custom font tests

-These files should match the fixtures used by the Python client tests.

 The e2e tests will be skipped if these files are not present or if the required environment variables are not set:

 - `PDFDANCER_TOKEN` - Authentication token for the PDFDancer API